hidecode221b/EPICS/README.md

 https://www.lakeshore.com/docs/default-source/product-downloads/335_manual.pdf

-### NI multifunction card for temperature monitor at BL based on the thermocouples
+### NI SCB-68 shielded I/O connector block for the multifunction card

-The connecting box of the multifunction card has an internal temperature sensor to calibrate the inputs from the TC.
+The connecting box of the multifunction card has an internal temperature sensor (cold-junction compensation circuitry) to calibrate the inputs from the TC.
 The caLab is used to get the temp.